2023 visit by Volodymyr Zelenskyy to the United Kingdom: Visit to the United Kingdom

-Meeting with Rishi Sunak

 Zelenskyy flew from Rzeszów–Jasionka Airport in Poland to London Stansted Airport aboard an RAF C-17 (serial number ZZ178).
 He was greeted on the tarmac at Stansted by the prime minister of the United Kingdom, Rishi Sunak, who invited Zelenskyy to 10 Downing Street.

-Addressing Parliament

-Zelenskyy addressed Members of Parliament from Westminster Hall in the Houses of Parliament, where he received a standing ovation.
+Zelenskyy later addressed Members of Parliament from Westminster Hall in the Houses of Parliament, where he received a standing ovation.

-Audience with Charles III

-Zelenskyy had an audience with Charles III.

-Troops visit

-Zelenskyy visited Ukrainian troops being trained at Lulworth Camp in Dorset.
+Zelenskyy had an audience with King Charles III, before visiting Ukrainian troops being trained at Lulworth Camp in Dorset.